Muffin717/Win-to-Arch/README.md

 #### 3. Verify the ISO (Optional but Highly Recommended)
 To check the authenticity and safety of the downloaded ISO file, you can use **GPG**.
 The recommended way to use GPG in this guide is via **WSL (Windows Subsystem for Linux)**.

-1. Install WSL by running **PowerShell as administrator** and executing:
+1. Install WSL by running **PowerShell as administrator** and run:
-The default distro in WSL is **Ubuntu**, however because this guide aims to only use free and open source software, Debian will be used instead.
+(The default distro in WSL is **Ubuntu**, however because this guide aims to only use free and open source software, Debian will be used instead.)

    ```powershell
    wsl --install -d Debian
    ```